UbiquityRobotics/learn/programming_your_robot/fiducial_follow_app.md

 If the target marker is found in the array, its coordinates are saved in the variables self.x and self.y and the variable self.got_fid is set True.
 This notifies the run procedure (search for "def run") that it has something to do--it's been looping at 20Hz ever since the program was started (search for node.run).
 But until now it has issued no commands to the robot.

-Now the run function, recognizing that the target marker has been found (self.got_fid is set True) calculate the amount of turning needed to move towards the fiducial and issues commands to the robot to make it move towards the fiducial.
-It does this by publishing a standard ROS dmessage (known as a Twist message) that specifies the velocity and direction to move.
+Now the run function, recognizing that the target marker has been found (self.got_fid is set True) calculates the direction needed to move towards the fiducial and issues the needed commands to the robot.
+It does this by publishing a standard ROS message (known as a Twist message) that specifies the velocity and direction to move.
 Publishing this message is done by the cmdPub function, which has been declared to be of type rospy.Publisher

 #### Nodes